sf-wdi-25/notes/week-11-angular/drills/README.md

-##Day01: Challenge: Let's try a trie!
+##Day 3 Pt.
+1: Challenge: Let's try a trie!

 Let's spend the first day trying to handroll our own Trie data structure.
 For a gentle start, we will attempt to create a Trie that will store the words from above: